Limits of Quadratic Rational Maps: The Cantor Locus: Quadratic attracting basins

 Consider a flat torus $\T=\C/\Lambda$, where $\Lambda\subset\C$ is a two-dimensional lattice, equipped with the induced Euclidean metric from $\C$.
 Let $A\subset \T$ be an embedded annulus.
 The central curve of $A$ lifts by the universal covering map $\C\to\T$, to a curve segment which joins a point $z_0\in\C$ to a translate $z_0+w$ by the lattice element $w\in\Lambda$.
 The lattice element $w$ is called the \emph{winding number} of $A$ in $\T$, and $A\subset \T$ is called an \emph{essentially embedded annulus} if $w\neq 0$.

 \begin{bers*} If the flat torus $\T=\C/\Lambda$ contains several pairwise disjoint, essentially embedded annuli $A_i$, then the annuli have the same winding number $w\in\Lambda$, and

 \end{bers*}

-\begin{proof}[Proof of Lemma \ref{lemma:wiremodulus}] For each of the cases, we consider quotient tori for the dynamics of $g_{\ls}^q$, at the relevant (fixed or) periodic points.
-Since wires and strips of the star $\Sigma_{\ls}$ are forward invariant under $g_{\ls}^q$, wires which land at the periodic point, descend to closed curves and strips descend to essentially embedded annuli in these tori.
-The moduli of these annuli depend on the position of $\eta_{\ls}(v_2)$ through $h$ and on the eigenvalue $\lambda$.
+\begin{proof}[Proof of Lemma \ref{lemma:wiremodulus}] For both cases, we consider quotient tori for the dynamics of $g^q$, at the relevant repelling (fixed or) periodic points.
+Let $\gamma^j$ denote a wire in the cycle of wires $\gamma$ and let $U^j$ denote the strip containing $\gamma^j$.
+Since wires and strips of the star $\Sigma_{\ls}$ are forward invariant under $g^q$, wires $\gamma^j$ descend to closed curves and strips $U^j$ descend to essentially embedded annuli in the quotient tori.